 Amazon has released an application that will let Kindle users synchronize and view Microsoft files held in cloud storage via their devices.

-CES 2012CES 2012 CES isn't the only game in Las Vegas this week.
+CES 2012CES isn't the only game in Las Vegas this week.
 For the true down-and-dirty technophile, the real action is at the International Conference on Consumer Electronics (ICCE) – and The Reg got a sneek peek at the geek freak that commences while CES concludes.

 The Information Commissioner is proposing to issue its heaviest ever fine for a breach of UK data protection laws.
 It proposes fining a health body after patient records were stolen from a hospital and sold on eBay.